samuelventura/teletype/README.md

 ## Future

-- NIF pts
+- NIF ptc
 - TTY reset
-- PTS resize
+- PTC resize

+## Issues

+- ttyname(0) works from a nif
+- ttyname(0) fails from a port (NULL)
+- ports fail to acquire a controlling tty
+- ports fail to receive SIGWINCH signals
+- ports fail to become session leaders (setsid)